DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/getting-started/getting-started.md

 export TAVILY_API_KEY={Your Tavily API Key here}
 ```

-For a more permanent setup, create a `.env` file in the current `gpt-researcher` directory and input the env vars (without `export`).
+For a more permanent setup, create a `.env` file in the current `RepIntel_AI` directory and input the env vars (without `export`).

 - For LLM provider, we recommend **[OpenAI GPT](https://platform.openai.com/docs/guides/gpt)**, but you can use any other LLM model (including open sources).
-To learn how to change the LLM model, please refer to the [documentation](https://docs.gptr.dev/docs/gpt-researcher/llms/llms) page.
+To learn how to change the LLM model, please refer to the [documentation](https://docs.repintelai.dev/docs/RepIntel_AI/llms/llms) page.
 - For web search API, we recommend **[Tavily Search API](https://app.tavily.com)**, but you can also refer to other search APIs of your choice by changing the search provider in config/config.py to `duckduckgo`, `google`, `bing`, `searchapi`, `serper`, `searx` and more.
 Then add the corresponding env API key.

 ## Quickstart